Little New Year: Eating Guandong candy

+Guandong candy is a treat made of glutinous millet and sprouted wheat.
+It is said that if one's mouth was full of candy one would not be able to bad-mouth others.
+Traditionally, people melt the candy and put it on the mouth of the kitchen god, so that he cannot tell the Jade Emperor anything bad; either he will only be able to say sweet things, his mouth will be stuck together so that he cannot talk, or the candy is simply a bribe.
+In some areas, people put honey or sticky rice on his mouth instead.

+Pasting paper cuts on the window

 Similarly to the kitchen god picture, the old paper cuts are taken down and then new ones are put up and it is an indication to the beginning of spring.
-The paper cuts are usually of the word 福 indicating the peoples wish for a lucky year.
-The cut is also usually up side down since in Chinese up side downs sounds like "to arrive" so they are wishing for luck to arrive.
+The paper cuts are usually of the word 福 indicating the people's wish for a lucky year.
+The cut is also usually up side down since in Chinese "upside-down" sounds like "to arrive" so they are wishing for luck to arrive.